 There are two peak risk periods for dental trauma – the first being toddlerhood (18-40 months) when environmental exploration begins, and the second being the pre-adolescent/adolescent period when sporting injuries become commonplace.

 Detailed below are some of the most common childhood dental emergencies, in addition to helpful advice on how to deal with them.
-Please Visit reliable emergency dentist in Woodland Hills
+Please visit our Woodland Hills emergency dentist.

 Toothache is common in children of all ages and rarely occurs without cause.
 Impacted food can cause discomfort in young children, and can be dislodged using a toothbrush, a clean finger, or dental floss.
 If pain persists, contact the pediatric dentist.
 Some common causes of toothache include tooth fractures, tooth decay, tooth trauma, and wisdom teeth eruption (adolescence).